PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ### Close

-Does the same thing as hide
+Does the same thing as hide.
 ```python
 def Close()
 ```